GStreamer/gstreamer/Basic+tutorial+3+Dynamic+pipelines.markdown

 }
 ```

 `gst_pad_link()` tries to link two pads.
 As it was the case
 with `gst_element_link()`, the link must be specified from source to
 sink, and both pads must be owned by elements residing in the same bin
 (or pipeline).

-And we are done\!
+And we are done!
 When a pad of the right kind appears, it will be
 linked to the rest of the audio-processing pipeline and execution will
 continue until ERROR or EOS.
 However, we will squeeze a bit more content
 from this tutorial by also introducing the concept of State.

-#### GStreamer States
+### GStreamer States

 We already talked a bit about states when we said that playback does not
 start until you bring the pipeline to the PLAYING state.
 We will